PortlandStatePowerLab/raspberrypi-tutorial/Errors/README.md

 # Errors Nicole encountered while setting up the Raspberry Pis:

+## Issues with backup battery pack
+The red control board of the backup power supply and battery pack is very important!
+This [Github page](https://github.com/rcdrones/UPSPACK_V3/blob/master/README_en.md) has detailed information about the board and how to use it.
+One of the issues that has been encountered is the battery being used up and having issues with recharging it.

+To prevent the battery from running out and preserve its life, make sure the little on/off switch on the red control board is OFF at all times that the prototype is not plugged into a water heater.
+Only switch the board ON when the prototype is about to be plugged into a water heater.
+If the switch stays ON, it will continue providing power to the Pi until the battery dies.

 ## Errors with building cmake files
 When trying to execute:
 ```